ljw1004/roslyn/docs/specs/feature - arbitrary async returns - discussion.md

 Option3 is ugly.
 We could live with that ugliness if it was useful to extend third-party tasklike types, but experience is that the implementation of the builder and the tasklike are closely related, so closely that it's not feasible to build someone else's tasklike.
 So the ugliness isn't merited.

 Option3 has the slight advantage of not requiring `TasklikeAttribute` to be defined somewhere.

+Option4 is probably the most elegant.
+I should have gone with that instead of the attribute.

 ## Discuss: genericity of tasklike and builder